Novruz1997/dab_project_udemy/note.md

 11. In dev environment usually we use PAT tokens and users use that PAT token and they are mainly their entraid, but in TEST/PROD we don't want them to have an access to those environments and update anything. therefore, we will use service principals.
 First we should create a service principal.
 Go to Azure Portal -> App Registration -> give a name ex: <sp-databricks-prod-eus2> and then create. go to databricks workspace test/prod -> settings from top right -> Identity & Access -> Add service principals. -> Add new -> it is microsoft entra id spn click it -> copy Application ID and give name (usually keep the same name of spn name.) -> Then click on created service principal -> Allow it to create a cluster.
-Then go to your SPN from App registration -> Manage -> Generate a New Client Secret -> create one and give name -> then copy value 4n68Q~L1pWHzKrjc_e~B37himXss4lx1lmgKXaQ6
+Then go to your SPN from App registration -> Manage -> Generate a New Client Secret -> create one and give name -> then copy value [redacted]
 Now, if you remember previously from our local in order to deploy to our test environment in our /Users/novaguliyev/.databrickscfg file we specified PAT TOkens for Test/Prod as well. but as we agreed now, it is not the recommended way, because user should not have an access to that. updat that profile file